redmine-gitlab-migrator/redmine-gitlab-migrator/README.md

 Does not
 --------

-- Migrate users and groups, and permissions (redmine ACL model is complex and cannot be transposed 1-1 to gitlab ACL)
+- Migrate users, groups, and permissions (redmine ACL model is complex and cannot be transposed 1-1 to gitlab ACL)
 - Migrate repositories (piece of cake to do by hand, + redmine allows multiple repositories per project where gitlab do not)
-- Migrate wikis (because we don't care for ourservelves, feel free to contribute)
+- Migrate wikis (because we don't use them at @oasiswork, feel free to contribute)
-- Migrate globally (all projects), because namespacing is different in redmine and gitlab
+- Migrate the whole redmine installation , because namespacing is different in redmine and gitlab
-- Archive your redmine project
+- Archive the redmine project for you
-- Keep creation/edit dates as metadata.
+- Keep creation/edit dates as metadata
-- Keeps "watchers" on tickets (gitlab API v3 doe not expose it)
+- Keep "watchers" on tickets (gitlab API v3 doe not expose it)
-- Keeps date/times as metadata
+- Keep date/times as metadata
-- Keeps track of issue relations orientation
+- Keep track of issue relations orientation (not such notion on gitlab)
 - Remember who closed the issue
 - Migrate tags ([redmine_tags](https://www.redmine.org/plugins/redmine_tags)
   plugin), as they are not exposed in API